After NH Speaker dies of COVID, GOP governor tells anti-mask reps to stop acting like 'a bunch of children'

 “Those in our caucus who refused to take precautions are responsible for Dick Hinch’s death,” state Rep. William Marsh, a retired doctor, wrote on Twitter as he retweeted the official statement from the state Attorney General’s office on the speaker’s cause of death.

-State Senate majoirty leader Jeb Bradey praised Sununu, telling Fox News that "the governor has shown extraordinary leadership during the enitre pandemic."
+State Senate majority leader Jeb Bradley praised Sununu, telling Fox News that "the governor has shown extraordinary leadership during the entire pandemic."

-And he emphaszed that "all of us have a personal responsiblity to protect each other."
+And he emphasized that "all of us have a personal responsiblity to protect each other."

 But a conservative state lawmaker called Sununu’s comments inappropriate.